 This publication was generated under the Investment Plan for the Caribbean Regional Track of the Pilot Program for Climate Resilience (PPCR).
-This publication was made possible through the leadership of University of the West Indies through the Mona Office of Research and Innovation (MORI) with technical support from co-implementing partner, the Caribbean Regional Fisheries Mechanism (CRFM) and
+This publication was made possible through the leadership of University of the West Indies through the Mona Office of Research and Innovation (MORI) with technical support from co-implementing partner, the Caribbean Regional Fisheries Mechanism (CRFM) and funding support from the Climate Investment Funds through the Inter-American Development Bank.

 This work is published under the responsibility of MORI for the Caribbean Investment Plan for the PPCR.
-The opinions expressed and arguments employed herein do not necessarily reflect the official views of the member countries of the PPCR, its lead agency, the Climate Investment Funds, or the Inter-American

-Development Bank (IDB).
+The opinions expressed and arguments employed herein do not necessarily reflect the official views of the member countries of the PPCR, its lead agency, the Climate Investment Funds, or the Inter-American Development Bank (IDB).